Adroiti/docs-for-code-review-tools/RuboCop/Style-MultipleComparison.md

-Pattern: Multiple comparison
+Pattern: Comparing variable with multiple items

 Issue: -

 ## Description

 This cop checks against comparing a variable with multiple items, where `Array#include?` could be used instead to avoid code repetition.

 ### Example